gburghardt/Bloog/README.md

 # Bloog
 A blog... with an extra 'o' for good measure.

-Really, thought, this is just a playground for an idea to eliminate ORMs of any sort.
+Really, though, this is just a playground for an idea to eliminate ORMs of any sort.